projectcontour/contour/site/content/docs/main/config/request-routing.md

 Modifiers:
 - `ignoreCase`: IgnoreCase specifies that string matching should be case insensitive.
 It has no effect on the `Regex` parameter.
-- `TreatMissingAsEmpty`: specifies if the header match rule specified header does not exist, this header value will be treated as empty.
+- `treatMissingAsEmpty`: specifies if the header match rule specified header does not exist, this header value will be treated as empty.
 Defaults to false.
 Unlike the underlying Envoy implementation this is **only** supported for negative matches (e.g. NotContains, NotExact).

 #### Query parameter conditions